 Constraint Management Plan (CMP)

-A set of pre-defined actions executed in response to system conditions to prevent or to resolve one or more thermal or non-thermal transmission security violations or to optimize transmission.
+A set of pre-defined manual transmission system actions, or automatic transmission system actions that do not constitute a Remedial Action Scheme, which are executed in response to system conditions to prevent or to resolve one or more thermal or non-thermal transmission security violations or to optimize the transmission system.
 CMPs may be developed in cases where studies indicate economic dispatch alone may be unable to resolve a transmission security violation or in response to Real-Time conditions where SCED is unable to resolve a transmission security violation.
-ERCOT will employ CMPs to facilitate the market use of the ERCOT Transmission Grid while maintaining system security and reliability in accordance with the Protocols and NERC Reliability Standards.
+ERCOT will employ CMPs to facilitate the market use of the ERCOT Transmission Grid, while maintaining system security and reliability in accordance with the Protocols, Operating Guides and NERC Reliability Standards.
 CMPs are intended to supplement, not to replace, the use of SCED for prevention or resolution of one or more thermal or non-thermal transmission security violations.
 CMPs include, but are not limited to the following:

+Automatic Mitigation Plan (AMP)

+A set of pre-defined automatic actions to execute post-contingency to address voltage issues or reduce overloading on one or more given, monitored Transmission Facilities to below their Emergency Rating, excluding any set of automatic actions that constitute a Remedial Action Scheme.
+AMPs shall only include schemes which switch series reactors by monitoring quantities that are solely located at the same substation as the switched device.
+AMPs shall not include adjusting or tripping generation or Load shedding and shall not be implemented on Interconnection Reliability Operating Limits (IROLs).

-shall onlyMitigation Plan
+Mitigation Plan

-A set of pre-defined actions to execute post-contingency to address voltage issues or reduce overloading on one or more given, monitored Transmission Facilities to below their Emergency Rating with restoration of normal operating conditions within two hours.
+A set of pre-defined manual actions to execute post-contingency to address voltage issues or reduce overloading on one or more given, monitored Transmission Facilities to below their Emergency Rating with restoration of normal operating conditions within two hours.
 A Mitigation Plan must be implementable and may include transmission switching and Load shedding.
-Mitigation Plans shall not be used to manage constraints in SCED by either activating them or deactivating them.
+Mitigation Plans shall not be used to manage constraints in SCED.

 Pre-Contingency Action Plan (PCAP)

-A set of pre-defined actions to execute pre-contingency to address voltage issues or reduce overloading on one or more given, monitored Transmission Facilities to below their Emergency Rating with restoration of normal operating conditions within two hours.
+A set of pre-defined manual actions to execute pre-contingency to address voltage issues or reduce overloading on one or more given, monitored Transmission Facilities to below their Emergency Rating with restoration of normal operating conditions within two hours.
 A PCAP may include transmission switching and does not include Load shedding.
 A PCAP may also be implemented for the duration of an Outage and shall be included in the Outage Scheduler as soon as practicable.

 Remedial Action Plan (RAP)

-A set of pre-defined actions to execute post-contingency to address voltage issues or in order to reduce loading on one or more given, monitored Transmission Facilities to below their Emergency Rating within 15 minutes.
+A set of pre-defined manual actions to execute post-contingency to address voltage issues or in order to reduce loading on one or more given, monitored Transmission Facilities to below their Emergency Rating within 15 minutes.
 RAPs are sufficiently dependable to assume they can be executed without loss of reliability to the interconnected network, with restoration of normal operating conditions and below Normal Rating within two hours as defined in the Network Operations Model.
 RAPs may be relied upon in allowing additional use of the transmission system in SCED.
-RAPs may not include Load shedding.
+RAPs shall not include generation re-Dispatch or Load shedding.

 Temporary Outage Action Plan (TOAP)

-A temporary set of pre-defined actions to execute post-contingency, during a specified Transmission Facility or Resource Outage, in order to address voltage issues or reduce overloading on one or more given, monitored Transmission Facilities to below their Emergency Rating with restoration of normal operating conditions within two hours.
+A temporary set of pre-defined manual actions to execute post-contingency, during a specified Transmission Facility or Resource Outage, in order to address voltage issues or reduce overloading on one or more given, monitored Transmission Facilities to below their Emergency Rating with restoration of normal operating conditions within two hours.
 A TOAP must be implementable and may include transmission switching and/or Load shedding.
-TOAPs shall not be used to manage constraints in SCED by either activating them or deactivating them.
+TOAPs shall not be used to manage constraints in SCED.

+Remedial Action Scheme (RAS)